Skip to content ↓

 ELSA

 Over the past year, ELSA has continued to grow.
-During the summer term we trained a second member of staff as an ELSA due to increasing demand across the school for pastoral/emotional support.
+We now have a second member of staff trained as an ELSA lead due to increasing demand across the school for pastoral/emotional support.
 Children are accessing ELSA through both 1:1 sessions and group sessions depending on their need.
+These sessions tend to last for 6 weeks.

-Approximately 8 PP children have accessed/are currently accessing ELSA over the last academic year.
-The need of these children ranges from dealing with difficult emotions to supporting them with issues outside of school.
+The need of our children ranges from dealing with difficult emotions to supporting them with issues outside of school, including bereavement.
 We have seen an increase in the number of children experiencing low self-esteem and anxiety related issues.

-Autumn and Spring term 2022 to 2023
+Autumn and Spring term 2023 to 2024

 Absences